song682/CatFrame-Compat/README.md

 ## 2. MCPatcher Compact

-- MCPatcherForge series (Except MCPatcherForge), e.g., NotFine, angelica, optifuture: Suppport CTM methods to let it working on the json-modelized blocks.
+- MCPatcherForge series (Except MCPatcherForge), e.g., NotFine, Angelica, OptiFuture: Support CTM methods to let it working on the json-modelized blocks.
-- MCPatcherForge (optifutrue <= 1.2.3): hence have 8 paramaters
+- MCPatcherForge (OptiFutrue <= 1.2.3): hence have 8 parameter and one useless parameter is cannot be removed, so this mod support is currently unavailable.
+- Right Proper MCPatcher: Developing...
+Comming soon....

+## 3. Tag compact:

+- PineappleTags: For the tags is can be registered and used by CatFrame
+- HogUtils (HogTags): Developing...

+## 4. Model for physics

+- Item Physic:
+  (Official version) is not available and protentially causing a short in my item transformation, and cannot avoid hence the asm short is fully short which means hard to retrieve, so this version will cause a crash.
+  (Unofficial version) is fully tested and the rotation and spin will be fully applied by mixin.
+- FloatingItems: Developing...

+# Tools
+## Model

+- ModelBound:
+  Bound tint: Derives block bounds from CatFrame JSON block models.